Thomas F. Madden: Writing

-Madden has written numerous books and journal articles, including the "Crusades" entry for the Encyclopædia Britannica.
+Madden has books and articles including the "Crusades" entry for the Encyclopædia Britannica.
 His research specialties are ancient and medieval history, including the Fourth Crusade, as well as ancient and medieval Italian history.
 His 1997 revision of The Fourth Crusade: The Conquest of Constantinople (originally authored by Donald Queller) was a selection of the History Book Club.
 He is also known for speaking about the ways that the history of the Crusades is often used for manipulation of modern political agendas.
 His book, The New Concise History of the Crusades has been translated into seven foreign languages.

 His book Enrico Dandolo and the Rise of Venice won multiple awards, including the 2007 Haskins Medal from the Medieval Academy of America and the Otto Gründler Prize from the Medieval Institute.
 According to the Medieval Review, with this book "Madden more than ever stakes out his place as one of the most important medievalists in America at present."

 His 2008 book, Empires of Trust, was a comparative study that sought elements in historic republics that led to the development of empires.
-In the case of Rome, he argued that their citizens and leaders acquired a level of trust among allies and potential enemies that was based upon an unusual rejection of hegemonic power.
+In the cases of Rome and the United States, he argued that their citizens and leaders acquired a level of trust among allies and potential enemies that was based upon an unusual rejection of hegemonic power.
 His most recent book, Venice: A New History is the culmination of decades of work in the archives and libraries of Venice.